 This application is initiated by the owner of the land involved, and it is part and parcel with a larger comprehensive development.
 As such, this particular request, and all companion applications as provided under separate cover, shall proceed under quasi-judicial rules as the benefit inures to a specified development plan.
-Although this application applies to only the FLUM amendment of 9.5 acres of the total 19.5 acre site, the overall project is accompanied by a rezoning from IU-1 to RM-36, a plat, and two separate site plans: one for the age-restricted housing and the other for the assisted living and skilled nursing facility.
-The hearing reflective of this report speaks solely to the Comprehensive Plan Amendment process.
-As a matter of procedure, a vote on this item shall occur before all of the companion applications.
-This condition persists pursuant to Florida Statute that requires zoning to be consistent with the underlying land use designation as identified on the Future Land Use Element of the Town's Comprehensive Master Development Plan (Comp Plan).
+Although this application applies only to the rezoning of 9.5 acres of the total 19.5 acre site, the overall project is accompanied by a future land use map (FLUM) amendment, plat, and two separate site plans: one for the age-restricted housing and the other for the assisted living and skilled nursing facility, as well as a Conditional Use for the assisted living and skilled nursing facility.
+The hearing reflective of this report speaks solely to the rezoning process.
+As a matter of procedure, a vote on this item shall only occur after consideration and approval of the proposed FLUM amendment.
+This condition persists pursuant to Florida Statute that requires zoning to be consistent with the underlying land use designation as identified and the Future Land Use Element of the Town's Comprehensive Master Development Plan (Comp Plan).

-In review of the this application, the Planning and Zoning Board is acting in its capacity as the Local Planning Agency as it considers this item and its companion rezoning; afterward, both will be scheduled for first reading before the Town Council.
-Thereafter, both items will return to the Council, with aforementioned plat and two site plans, for second reading.
-Each item will be voted on separately, starting with this FLUM amendment, followed by the rezoning item, then the plat and two site plans.
+The Planning and Zoning Board is acting in its capacity as the Local Planning Agency as it considers this item and its companion rezoning; afterward, both will be scheduled for first reading by the Town Council.
+Subsequent thereto, both items will return, with aforementioned plat and two site plans, for second reading.
+Each item will be voted on separately, starting with the FLUM amendment, followed by this rezoning item, then the plat, two site plans and conditional use.
 Because the FLUM amendment (and rezoning) is less than ten (10) acres, it must be transmitted to the State of Florida's Department of Economic Opportunity as part of their Small Scale Expedited Review procedure (FS Section 163.3187).
-As such, the effective date of the FLUM amendment, and in-turn the rezoning request and all companion applications shall be 31 days after adoption by the Town Council.
+As such, the effective date of the FLUM amendment, and in-turn this request and all companion applications, shall be 31 days after adoption by the Town Council.